raspberrypilearning/green-goals/en/step_9.md

 [[[share-scratch]]]

-+ If you are in a club, why not demonstrate your project to friends and peers
++ If you are in a club, why not demonstrate your project to friends and peers?

-+ Ask for their feedback
++ Ask for their feedback.

-+ Tell everyone about the United Nations’ Sustainable Development Goals so we can all help to protect our planet
++ Tell everyone about the United Nations Sustainable Development Goals so we can all help to protect our planet!